Stephen Garratt, Jungian Analyst and psychotherapist.

 I am an IAAP accredited Jungian Analyst and a member of the AJA.
 I have an MA in Psychodynamic Theory and Practice (Roehampton) and an Advanced Diploma in Psychodynamic Psychotherapy (WPF).
 I also have a Certificate in Supervision (SAP).

 I am engaged in ongoing research and writing.
-I participate in peer support programmes and ongoing professional development to ensure that my practice in central London affords the best informed care.
+I participate in peer support programmes and ongoing professional development to ensure that my practice affords the best informed care.

 Asking for help is daunting.
 Changing is difficult, even if it is a change for the better.
 But taking the first step today means one less day struggling needlessly with bad feelings, psychological distress or difficult relationships.